Heartbleed still bleeding your security?

 Security experts have blamed the infamous Heartbleed bug for the theft.

-Over four months ago, Heartbleed bug was discovered on 7th April and instantly made headlines.
+Over four months ago, the Heartbleed bug was discovered on 7th April and instantly made headlines.
 Google and Codenomicon were responsible for finding this bug which had remained hidden for more than two years.
 Heartbleed was a bug which had affected OpenSSL, the most prevalent software used for encrypting sensitive data on internet.
 Websites that use encryption, payment gateways, VPNs, apps including mobile apps, all use SSL and a large majority of them use OpenSSL.

 Soon after the discovery, a fix was made available and it was widely believed that a flaw so dangerous will be fixed promptly by everyone affected.
 Unfortunately, that did not happen.